flynnwatsonWC/IT5016D-Research-Repository/README.md

 Although, some people may argue that this is being lazy and more time could've been spent doing work, but applying this method into my daily life has had outstanding effects on my learning as well as my work too.
 As a person who often gets distracted for short periods of time, I see this as an oppourtunity to take in everything that I've learned so far, then after a few minutes I continue with my work with a clear and refreshed mind that's ready to learn again.
 I strongly believe that if we all simply do absolutely nothing more often, or take more short breaks if needed, we can all become better learners and thinkers.

+On a scale on 0-5, how confident are you with each of the assignments?

+For the software development area of this course, I felt a 4 for the Flowchart and Pseudocode because it didn't cause a lot of hesitation for me, and didn't have too much trouble completing it.
+For the Software Project, I felt a 2 as the deadline for the project approached faster than I anticipated, despite getting it done on time, I was under pressure for the last two days, which became a huge factor in the confidence decrease, and finally for the Research Repository, I would easily say a 5.
+This is because the task involved working with fun projects which came with a lot of determination to get it done before the deadline.

+How many tabs do you have open in your web browser?

+On campus I have an average of 7 tabs open divided between the two screens I use.

+What is an IDE?

 References: